Themekraft/wc4bp-groups/readme.txt

 4. Done ;)

 == Changelog ==
+= 1.4.3 - 10 May 2021 =
+* Fixed WooCommerce deprecation on the on_process_complete function.
+* Fixed on the "Add Member to Group" proccess to avoid exceptions if the activity component it's disabled.

 = 1.4.2 - 29 Mar 2021 =
 * Fixed issue (hotfix) related with visible PHP code inside Front-end views.